Greece in the Eurovision Song Contest 2008

-Greece entered the Eurovision Song Contest 2008 with the song "Secret Combination", written by Konstantinos Pantzis with lyrics by Poseidonas Giannopoulos.
-The song was performed by Kalomira, an American singer of Greek descent who had previously won a Greek talent show.
-In February 2008, as part of Ellinikós Telikós 2008, the selection process organized by the Greek national broadcaster Hellenic Broadcasting Corporation (ERT), three competing artists—Chrispa, Kostas Martakis, and Kalomira—performed their prospective entries live during a televised broadcast watched by nearly two million viewers.
+Greece was represented at the Eurovision Song Contest 2008 with the song "Secret Combination", written by Konstantinos Pantzis, with lyrics by Poseidonas Giannopoulos, and performed by Kalomira.
+The Greek participating broadcaster, the Hellenic Broadcasting Corporation (ERT), organised the national final Ellinikós Telikós 2008 to select its entry for the contest.
+In February 2008, three competing artists—Chrispa, Kostas Martakis, and Kalomira—performed their respective entries live during a televised broadcast watched by nearly two million viewers.
 "Secret Combination" was selected to represent Greece at the Eurovision Song Contest by a combination of a public televote and panel of judges.
+It was performed by Kalomira, who is an American singer of Greek descent who had previously won a Greek talent show.